Oh. My. Gaga!: Production

-Lady Gaga was a special guest for her first time, though her songs had been performed on the show previously.
-Her participation included a recorded segment as her alter ego Ronnie.
-Lady Gaga also appeared in the corresponding episode of Untucked, setting a new precedent for making a backstage appearance with the contestants.
+In this episode, Lady Gaga debuts as a special guest, though her songs had earlier been performed on the show.
+Her participation includes a recorded segment as her alter ego, Ronnie.
+Lady Gaga also appears in the corresponding episode of RuPaul's Drag Race: Untucked, setting a precedent for appearing backstage with the contestants.
+Peppermint later said: "Lady Gaga seemed to do something unusual and make it a point to come back and connect with us.
+It seemed as though she was genuinely touched that we had put so much into these tribute looks to her."